HUBioDataLab/ProtBENCH/README.md

     * **large_scale** folder contains protein family-specific bioactivity datasets.
 For each protein family, bioactivity samples are distributed into train and test sets by applying three different splitting strategy, and involved in separate folders named **fully_dissimilar_split**, **dissimilar_compound_split**, and **random_split**.
 Protein representations and compound fingerprints used for all split datasets are stored in the **feature_vectors** folder.
 *	**scripts** folder includes script files required for the construction of models on different dataset scales.
 It also involves “score_metrics.py” script file utilized for performance calculation of PCM models on medium- and large-scale datasets.
 *	**results** folder contains test performance results of all models on each scale.
+*	**initial_files** folder involves protein-protein and compound-compound pairwise similarity files as well as initial bioactivity datasets of each protein family required for "network_based_train_test_splitting.py" script file as input.
+*	**train_test_splitting** folder contains "network_based_train_test_splitting.py" script file to reproduce fully_dissimilar_split, dissimilar_compound_split, and random_split based train/test bioactivity files of large-scale protein family-specific datasets.
+It can be also used to split your own bioactivity datasets by supplying input files with required formats and adjusting partition parameters.

 **Dependencies:**